suyeonORG/dump_source/README.md

 ## Ignore List

-The tool maintains an ignore list in an `ignore.json` file located in your project directory.
-This allows you to exclude specific files or directories from being included in the dump.
+The tool allows you to exclude specific files or directories from being included in the dump using various ignore mechanisms.

+- **Custom Ignore File (`dump_source_ignore.json`)**:

+  - If a file named `dump_source_ignore.json` is present in the directory where you run `dump_source`, it will be used as an additional ignore list.
+  - The script will output `"dump_source ignore file found"` when it detects this file.
+  - The file should contain a JSON object with paths to ignore.
+  - Example `dump_source_ignore.json`:

+    ```json
+    {
+      "1": "secrets.py",
+      "2": "config/settings.json",
+      "3": "logs/"
+    }
+    ```

+  - **Note**: If the file cannot be parsed (e.g., invalid JSON), the script will continue execution without it.

 - **Add to Ignore List**:

-  Use the `ignore` command followed by filenames or directory names.
+  Use the `ignore` command followed by filenames or directory names to add them to `ignore.json`.

   ```bash
   dump_source ignore secrets.py config/